 Running has, she says, quite literally transformed her life.
 Her weight-loss journey continues; she is now a healthy size 12 and she is both mentally and physically strong.

-And her advice to anyone thinking about getting fit?
+Her advice to anyone thinking about getting fit?

 "Have the courage to take that first step – you won't regret it."